SICKAG/sick_lidar_localization/doc/Quickstart-Setup-SOPASair.md

 # Quickstart: LiDAR-LOC with SOPASair

 SOPASair is used to setup and configure SICK LiDAR Localization.
 The following quickstart gives a brief overview about setup and configuration.
-See the operation manuals published on https://supportportal.sick.com/Product_notes/lidar-loc-operation-instruction/ for details and further information.
+See the operation manuals published on https://supportportal.sick.com/products/localization/lidar-localization/lidar-loc/ -> Section Product Notes -> LiDAR-LOC Operating Instructions for details and further information.

 ## LiDAR-LOC brief setup and configuration with SOPASair